26 Celebrities Who Still Live in Their Hometown

 You may assume that all A-listers live either in New York City or Los Angeles.
 And for those that do, it makes sense: they are the undisputed hubs of the entertainment industry in the U.S. But for some stars, the siren song of nightly red carpets and Beverly Hills infinity pools doesn't quite do the trick.
 Instead, something a bit more humble has appeal.
 More celebrities than you think still live in their hometown.

 Whether they moved back after scoring big or simply never left in the first place, a select crop of famous folks live right in the places where they grew up (albeit in way fancier digs).
 We're talking places like Kentwood, Louisiana; Leiper's Fork, Tennessee; and Yellow Springs, Ohio—all towns far removed from the glitz and glamour of Hollywood.
 So read on—you just might find that your favorite celeb lives right next door.
-And for stars who are marking a major milestone birthday in 2020, check out 60 Celebrities You Won't Believe Turn 60 This Year.

 Dave Chappelle; Yellow Springs, Ohio